012: Team X – Logan, Creed and North

 Writer: Daniel Way; Artist: Steve Dillon

-Wolverine, with his memories completely restored, explains that he had broken free of his programming just prior to the Berlin mission.
-His job was to locate the Carbonadium Synthesizer, Creed’s to recruit Omega Red for the mysterious organization run by Romulus, and Maverick’s to rescue the CIA double-agent Janice Hollenback.
-Unsure of Maverick’s loyalties, Logan finally confirms that Maverick is working only for the CIA, and asks him to hide the Carbonadium Synthesizer.
-Sabretooth begins to sense something is up and kills Janice to remind Logan that “pretty things die” when Logan doesn’t follow his orders.
+Wolverine explains that he had broken free of his programming just prior to the Berlin mission.
+His job was to locate the carbonadium synthesizer, Creed’s to recruit Omega Red for the mysterious organization run by Romulus, and Maverick’s to rescue the CIA double-agent Janice Hollenback.
+Unsure of Maverick’s loyalties, Logan is able to confirm that Maverick is working only for the CIA and asks him to hide the carbonadium synthesizer.
+Sabretooth, sensing something is up, kills Janice to remind Logan that “pretty things die” when Logan doesn’t follow his orders.

 Wolverine: Origins #15 (Aug 2007) – “Swift and Terrible, Conclusion”